Report: Seahawks DE Aldon Smith wanted in battery case in New Orleans area

 A report from SI.com last week stated that the Seahawks initially offered a contract in March but that those talks then broke down due to the team’s concerns over Smith’s “personal issues.’’
 SI.com reported those issues played a role in Dallas not being interested in re-signing Smith after a season in which he had five sacks, three against the Seahawks in the third game of the year.

 Seattle reportedly was interested in trading for Smith at midseason in 2020 before acquiring Carlos Dunlap from the Bengals, instead.
-One report stated the Cowboys declined to trade Smith to the Seahawks in part out of spite over hard feelings emanating from negotiations on a failed trade for Earl Thomas in 2018.
+One report stated the Cowboys declined to trade Smith to the Seahawks in part out of spite over hard feelings emanating from failed negotiations for Earl Thomas in 2018.

 Smith was reinstated by the NFL in March 2020, with USA Today reporting last July that Smith had been sober since July 2019.

-“I was thinking in my head, ‘It’s been a long road,’” Smith was quoted as saying by USA Today during training camp last year “Being back on the field after that much time off was a blessing. … I was just really grateful.”
+“I was thinking in my head, ‘It’s been a long road,’” Smith said to USA Today during training camp last year.
+“Being back on the field after that much time off was a blessing. … I was just really grateful.”

+Smith has seven career sacks against the Seahawks in the regular season — his most against any team — and two more in the 2013 NFC Championship Game won by Seattle.

+It’s thought his three-sack performance against the Seahawks last year contributed to the team’s interest in signing him this spring to add to a pass rush that had already been bolstered by the re-signing of Dunlap and the signing of free agent Kerry Hyder.